brisacoder/agent_interop/README.md

 `client\lg.py` has a client that consist of a Graph + a RemoteGraph that hits the above mentioned server.

+ `client\rest.py` contains a client that makes a stateless request the above mentioned server via Agent Protocol /runs endpoint.

 ## Testing

 * Run Server as `python main.py`